Hilton Hotel, Saudi Arabia Advances Energy Efficiency Using AerosealAndrew at Aeroseal

 Hilton Riyadh, Saudi Arabia Saves Energy and Meets Codes with Aeroseal.

-A soft launch of the property was scheduled for Summer 2018.
-However, duct leakage was lurking in some of the exhaust shafts of the 20-story and 12-story buildings that would likely contribute to a delay in the construction project.
+A soft launch was scheduled for Summer 2018.
+However, duct leakage was lurking in some of the exhaust shafts of the 20-story and 12-story buildings that would delay project completion.

 In July 2017, general contractor Al Latifia turned the project over to its commissioning consultant (UCS) and an air balancer (Team Arabia) to begin commissioning of the ventilation system and fresh air makeup in the guest rooms.